 - Date of expiry of your passport

-Condition for the issuance of the invitation letter by the Meeting Organizer is as follows:
+Condition for the issuance of the invitation letter by the Conference Organiser is as follows:

 - Payment of registration fee

-Regular post – free of charge, however the delivery cannot be guaranteed as there is no way to track the delivery.
-The organizers shall not be held responsible or liable for any delay or failure in delivery.
+1) Regular post – free of charge, however, the delivery cannot be guaranteed as there is no way to track the delivery.
+The organisers shall not be held responsible or liable for any delay or failure in delivery.

-Express delivery service (FedEx, DHL) – the fee shall be covered by the participant in advance, together with the congress fee.
+2) Express delivery service (FedEx, DHL) – the fee shall be covered by the participant in advance, together with the conference fee.
 The express delivery fee is 30–60 EUR, depending on country of delivery.
-The organizer strongly recommends using the latter as it is faster and enables the delivery to be tracked (using a tracking number).
+The organiser strongly recommends using this option as it is faster and enables the delivery to be tracked (using a tracking number).

-The invitation letter should be presented at the Austrian embassy in your country in order to receive Visa for the Congress.
+The invitation letter should be presented to the Austrian embassy in your country in order to receive a Visa for the Conference.

 We strongly advise you to apply at least two months prior to the Conference.